GuanLab/Microarray/README.md

-## If you want to test if your sample has contamination
+## If you want to test whether your sample has contamination
 ```
 ```
 ## If you want to use our recovered microarray data